-Display Language in Windows 11 is the language the operating system’s content is displayed in.
-This includes all prescripted text by Microsoft.
+Display Language in Windows 11 is the language the operating system displays its content.
+This includes all prescribed text by Microsoft.
 Not only that, Microsoft applications like Paint, Calendar, Photos, etc. can also carry the display language if supported.

 You may have received a computer from another country in a language that you were not familiar with, or perhaps you simply need to change the display language to make things easier.
 You should read this post if you are using Windows 11.